TylerLu/EDUGraphAPI-PHP/README.md

 - Getting schools, sections, teachers, and students from Office 365 Education:

   - [Office 365 Schools REST API reference](https://msdn.microsoft.com/office/office365/api/school-rest-operations)
+  - A [Differential Query](https://msdn.microsoft.com/en-us/library/azure/ad/graph/howto/azure-ad-graph-api-differential-query) is used to sync data that is cached in a local database by the SyncData Web Job.

 The sample is implemented with the PHP language and the [Laravel](https://laravel.com/) framework.